The creation of sustainable value for stakeholders cannot exclude taking risks, which is a fundamental component of doing business.

 - maintains adequate liquidity in treasury current accounts;

-- obtains committed credit lines (revolving and non) which covers the financial commitments of the Group in the coming 12 months deriving from the investment plan and debt repayments;
+- obtains committed credit lines (revolving and non), which covers the financial commitments of the Group in the coming 24 months deriving from the investment plans and contractual debt repayments;

 For further information, reference should be made to paragraph 4 “Risk management” of the Explanatory Notes to the Consolidated Financial Statements.